GFMD Policy & Advocacy Center

 • Artificial Intelligence (AI): Shaping AI regulations and their implications for journalism.

-Engaging in the WSIS+20 Review ensures:
+For that reason, engaging in the WSIS+20 Review ensures:

 • A free and open internet, preserving independent journalism and civil society participation.